community, friendship, influence & prayer

 My Journey with Moms in Prayer

 I have fond memories of my Moms in Prayer sisters.
-This small group of Christ loving women was led by a military wife who wanted to make Christian friends in her new home in the D.C. area.
+This small group of Christ-loving women was led by a military wife who wanted to make Christian friends in her new home in the D.C. area.
 Like the Moms in Prayer leader, I had just relocated from my hometown of Cincinnati.
 With my husband and four kids in tow, I placed “getting connected” at the top of my to do list.
 At that time, volunteering with the school’s PTA and serving in my daughters’ Girl Scout Troops served as instant connectors.

-I still remember my first PTA meeting in this very progressive, quick paced area of the nation.
+I still remember my first PTA meeting in this very progressive, quick-paced area of the nation.
 There were a lot of well-dressed women who seemed far more professional than I was.
 It was very intimidating.
 Within minutes, I was drawn to one woman in particular whose coal-black eyes danced as she made my acquaintance.
 Authenticity flowed from her radiant smile.
 A simple cross dangled from her neck.
-I knew the Lord had answered my prayer by providing a new friend.

 That sisterhood of praying moms was an important first step to understanding the value of community, friendship, influence, and prayer.